Saturday, May 6, 2023

 Irmos.
 After crossing the sea as if it were dry ground and escaping the wickedness of Egypt, the Israelite cried out: Let us sing to our redeemer and God.

-Worn out by invincible misfortunes and grave disease, I am cruelly distressed; I flee to you to find relief from them, O Mother of God.
+Worn out by never-ending misfortunes and grave disease, I am cruelly distressed; I flee to you for relief, O Mother of God.

 Heal my body’s pains and wounds with your fervent and providential care, O Maiden, and give me, your suppliant, strength and health, for I have been miserably humbled.